selfhostmail/selfhostmail/README.md

 * Allow script to know about a 'primary' (aka mail1/ns1 server) and create itself as a 'secondary' dns/mx service)
 * NFS export/mount support to allow the above to share a maildir
-* LDAP/kerberos/freeipa support?
+* dnsmasq or unbound or something to manage the wireguard clients and a script to keep it up-to-date
 * Make the password fields between the firezone and postfix DB tables be synchronized since they support the same password format!
 That would be cool.
-* Allow this script to setup a secondary DNS/smtp service with NFS support baked in
+* Allow for an external postgresql definition for either firezone or postfix/dovecot

 ## IN PROGRESS